Mississippi Valley Council: Camp Eastman

 In 1918 some land was purchased in East Burlington, now known as Gulfport.
 The Scouts held their 1919-1920 summer camps there.
 The council desired to move the camp further from Burlington so the council located a spot near Augusta on the Skunk River, and named the camp, Nawakwa.
-Camp was held there from 1921–1924, from there they moved to a location they dubbed Snake Den in 1925.
+Camp was held there from 1921 to 1924, from there they moved to a location they dubbed Snake Den in 1925.

 The Rotary Club sought a more permanent site for a camp.
 So they appointed a camp site committee to find a site.
-A party of eleven Rotarians searched diligently, and on May 21, 1926 they came upon a spot 7+1/2 mi south of Nauvoo, Illinois, at the mouth of Larry’s Creek.
+A party of eleven Rotarians searched diligently, and on May 21, 1926 they came upon a spot 7+1/2 mi south of Nauvoo, Illinois, at the mouth of Larry's Creek.
 The committee unanimously agreed to acquire rights to the area by either lease or purchase.

 In 1926 the Rotary Club obtained a lease to camp and roam on 80 acre of land, which belonged to Mr. George R. Peak.
 They named the site Camp Burro, for the first three letters of Burlington and the first two of Rotary.
 The council bought a summer shelter on the property for $450.
 The shelter had belonged to a Mr. R. A. Pancake of Hamilton, Illinois.
 The Pancake House or Pancake Cabin served as the first mess hall for what was to be Camp Burro.
 The first cook was Charlie Slaughter.
 Later in the year the council built an addition for $200.
 In 1927 Mr. Pancake leased some more land from Mr. Peak for seven years and built another summer cottage there.
-Wanting more room for the camp, the Rotary Club bought the cottage, which they named “Rotary Lodge”, and the lease for $586.
+Wanting more room for the camp, the Rotary Club bought the cottage, which they named "Rotary Lodge", and the lease for $586.
 The building served as mess hall for the camp even after it was renamed Camp Eastman, but was moved in 1929.
 On February 13, 1930, Mr. Peak sold 12½ acres of his land to the Scouts for $1,000.
-The camp remained Camp Burro from 1926-1930.
+The camp remained Camp Burro from 1926 to 1930.